 - Teeth grinding (bruxism)

 Depending on the underlying cause, you may need to consult a veterinarian to get your rabbit eating again.
-If you are unsure of the reason for the loss of appetite first look over your rabbit for any obvious reasons of ileus or symptoms.
+If you are unsure of the reason, look over your rabbit for any obvious reasons of ileus or symptoms.

 Sometimes you can determine why your rabbit isn't eating just by reviewing the list of reasons why they may have stopped.
 For example:

 - Overgrown incisor teeth (front teeth) are easy to see by lifting up your rabbit's lips.

 - Some tumors and abscesses are easily identifiable by stroking your rabbit and feeling for a lump.